rsa17826/vex-plus-plus/readme.md

     - **cameraRotationOnGravityChangeHappensInstantly**: makes is so that when the gravity changes the camera rotates instantly instead of rotating smoothly.
   - ### theme

+    - ### editor theme

+      - ### editor block theme

+        - **blockGhostAlpha**: changes the alpha of the ghost blocks - used to show where a block is actually placed suchas keys that have been collected, moving blocks that are moving, etc.
         - **selectedBlockOutlineColor**: the outline color of the currently selected block
         - **hoveredBlockOutlineColor**: the outline color of the current hovered block
         - **blockOutlineSize**: the size of the block outline both for hover and select
+        - **pathColor**: the color of the path created in the level editor by the path block.
       - **boxSelectColor**: the color that the box select will be
-    - **pathColor**: the color of the path created in the level editor by the path block.
       - **levelTilingBackgroundPath**: this image will be tiled across the level.
       - **editorBackgroundPath**: path to the background image for the editor.
       - **editorBackgroundScaleToMaxSize**: if true the background image will scale to fit the screen.
       - **editorStickerPath**: path to the sticker image for the editor.
-    - **toastStayTime**: how long the toast stays on screen in seconds.
     - **theme**: the theme used for the entire application.
       - **default**: default godot theme
       - **blue**: blue